-(a) An individual whose wire or electronic communication is intercepted, disclosed, or used in violation of this chapter shall have a civil cause of action against any individual who intercepts, discloses, or uses or procures 1 2 another individual to intercept, disclose, or use the communication, and is entitled to recover from the individual 3 or entity which engaged in the violation any of the following: 4 5

-(1) Actual damages.

-(2) Punitive damages.

-7 (3) Reasonable attorney's fees and other litigation 8 costs reasonably incurred.

-9 (b) This section does not apply to any of the 10 following persons if acting in a reasonable manner pursuant to this chapter: 11

-(1) An operator of a switchboard, or an officer, 12 13 employee, or agent of a communication common carrier whose 14 facilities are used in the transmission of a wire 15 communication, intercepts a communication, or who discloses or 16 uses an intercepted communication in the normal course of 17 employment while engaged in an activity that is a necessary 18 incident to the rendition of service or to the protection of the rights or property of the carrier of the communication.
-19 facilities or technical assistance to an investigative officer who is authorized as provided by this article to intercept a wire or electronic communication.
+- (a) An individual whose wire or electronic communication is intercepted, disclosed, or used in violation of this chapter shall have a civil cause of action against any individual who intercepts, discloses, or uses or procures another individual to intercept, disclose, or use the communication, and is entitled to recover from the individual or entity which engaged in the violation any of the following: - (1) Actual damages. - (2) Punitive damages. - (3) Reasonable attorney's fees and other litigation costs reasonably incurred. - (b) This section does not apply to any of the following individuals if acting in a reasonable manner pursuant to this chapter: - (1) An operator of a switchboard, or an officer, employee, or agent of a communication common carrier whose facilities are used in the transmission of a wire communication, who intercepts a communication, or who discloses or uses an intercepted communication in the normal course of employment while engaged in an activity that is a necessary incident to the rendition of service or to the protection of the rights or property of the carrier of the communication.

-20 (2) An officer, employee, or agent of a 21 communication common carrier who employs or uses any equipment 22 or device which may be attached to any telephonic equipment of any subscriber which permits the interception and recording of 23 24 any telephonic communications solely for the purposes of 25 business service improvements.

-(3) An officer, employee, or agent of a 26 communication common carrier who provides information, 27

-4 (4) An individual acting under authority of law who 5 intercepts a wire or electronic communication if the 6 individual is a party to the communication, or if one of the 7 parties to the communication has given prior consent to the 8 interception.

-9 (5) An individual not acting under authority of law 10 who intercepts a wire or electronic communication if the individual is a party to the communication, or if one of the 11 parties to the communication has given prior consent to the 12 13 interception unless the communication is intercepted for the purpose of committing any criminal or tortious act in 14 15 violation of the Constitution or laws of the United States or of this state, or for the purpose of committing any other 16 17 injurious act.
+- (2) An officer, employee, or agent of a communication common carrier who employs or uses any equipment or device that may be attached to any telephonic equipment of any subscriber which permits the interception and recording of any telephonic communications solely for the purposes of business service improvements. - (3) An officer, employee, or agent of a communication common carrier who provides information, facilities, or technical assistance to an investigative officer who is authorized as provided by this chapter to intercept a wire or electronic communication. - (4) An individual acting under authority of law who intercepts a wire or electronic communication if the individual is a party to the communication, or if one of the parties to the communication has given prior consent to the interception. - (5) An individual not acting under authority of law who intercepts a wire or electronic communication if the individual is a party to the communication, or if one of the parties to the communication has given prior consent to the interception, unless the communication is intercepted for the purpose of committing any criminal or tortious act in violation of the Constitution or laws of the United States or of this state or for the purpose of committing any other injurious act.

-(c) A good faith reliance on a court order is a complete defense to any civil cause of action brought under this chapter.
+1 (c) A good faith reliance on a court order is a 2 complete defense to any civil cause of action brought under 3 this chapter.